openeuler-mirror/docs/docs/en/docs/Container/managing-the-lifecycle-of-a-secure-container.md

         isula run -tid --runtime kata-runtime --network none --annotation io.kubernetes.cri.container-type=container --annotation io.kubernetes.cri.sandbox-id=<sandbox-id> busybox <command>
         ```

-        **--annotation**  is used to mark the container type, which is provided by the Docker engine and iSulad, but not provided by the open-source Docker engine in the upstream community.
+        **--annotation** is used to mark the container type, which is provided by the Docker engine and iSulad, but is not provided by the open-source Docker engine in the upstream community.